dsoprea/BeanTool/README.md

 Deleted.
 ```

-Jobs Terminal
+Job Terminal
 -------------

 There is one more subcommand not covered above: *job_reserve*

-Because a socket disconnect will cause *beanstalkd* to requeue a job reserved by a client, calling *job_reserve* will send the user into the "*jobs terminal*".
+Because a socket disconnect will cause *beanstalkd* to requeue a job reserved by a client, calling *job_reserve* will send the user into the "*job terminal*".
 In this mode, *beantool* will reserve one job, and wait for you to enter a number of commands:

 ```bash
 $ bt job_reserve